Dress, debate, respect, and expense, oh my! Intelivate’s Kris Fannin reveals 6 career advice tips that should be used in any career strategy.

 2. Master Debate and Amend Solutions

-Because you will get nowhere fast with agreeing to everything, it is important to master the art of debate.
+Because you will get nowhere fast with agreeing to everything, it is important to master the art of debate and conflict management strategies.

 The successful debate begins with first understanding the goal and how you approach it.
 The career advice that surprises most people is when I tell them to be open to changing your solution if it is the right thing to do.